 The Food Hygiene Information Scheme allows consumers to see how well food businesses in Dundee have fared in Food Hygiene Inspections and aims to improve consumer confidence and help people make informed choices about where they eat or buy their food.

 To access this information select one of the query options and scroll down for results.
 You can view where the premises is on a map by clicking the map link.
-You can also view information and guidance on how this scheme works.
+You can also view information and guidance on how this scheme works on the Food Standards Scotland website.

 What information will I see?